Engelbert107/RAG-Based-QA/README.md

 # RAG-Based Question Answering from PDF

 This project implements a Retrieval-Augmented Generation (RAG) pipeline for querying PDF documents in natural language.
 PDF text is extracted and preprocessed, then embedded into a ChromaDB vector store.
+At query time, relevant chunks are retrieved and combined with a lightweight LLM (TinyLlama) to generate accurate, context-aware answers

 ## 🔄 How It Works